Software Subsystem

 Software Architecture

-The software stack is constructed around the Robot Operating System (ROS), an open-source subscriber-publisher model that allows for multiple independent processes called nodes to communicate easily.
+The software stack is constructed around the Robot Operating System (ROS2), an open-source subscriber-publisher model that allows for multiple independent processes called nodes to communicate easily.
 Most of our codebase is written using Python 3.
 For latency-sensitive nodes, such as the republishing of sensor data, C++ is used.
-A systems diagram showing the various nodes in our system and how they interact with each other is shown in Figure 1.
-This software stack runs on Nvidia L4T 35.4.1 (Ubuntu 20.04) with Docker.
+This software stack runs on Nvidia L4T 36.4.3 (Ubuntu 22.04) with Docker.
 Processes are executed and managed by Docker containers on a local Docker network.
-Docker containers are configured with Ubuntu 20.04, PyTorch, CUDA, and ROS to enable cross-platform compatibility independent of development and production environments.
+Docker containers are configured with Ubuntu 22.04, PyTorch, CUDA, and ROS2 to enable cross-platform compatibility independent of development and production environments.

 An on-board NVIDIA Jetson AGX Orin provides the necessary computational power to run all packages concurrently within the Docker containers.
-Additionally, the Jetson is equipped with a 2048-core NVIDIA Ampere architecture GPU with 64 Tensor Cores, which allows us to run our YOLOv8 model for object detection in real time.
+Additionally, the Jetson is equipped with a 2048-core NVIDIA Ampere architecture GPU with 64 Tensor Cores, which allows us to run our YOLOv11 and RF-DETR models for object detection in real time.

 The main focus for this year was on thoroughly testing previous code that has only been tested in simulation and ensuring we have reliable state estimation, controls and propulsion systems.
 One of the previous problems from last year was the lack of a thorough testing procedure and framework.
 A significant portion of our efforts this year was focused on testing, debugging, and standardizing procedures to improve pre-competition preparation.

-The software stack is split into four main purposes: sense, plan, act, and sim.
-These modules are modularized such that modifications to a specific subsystem could be done in branches which do not involve overarching changes to the software architecture.
+Modules in our software stack are modularized such that modifications to a specific subsystem could be done in branches which do not involve overarching changes to the software architecture.

 Vision

 The vision package interprets the environment using a front-facing stereo RBGD camera along with a down-cam.
-Both of the front-facing camera feeds are processed using a fine-tuned YOLO-v8 model for robust object detection.
+Both of the front-facing camera feeds are processed using fine-tuned YOLO-v11 and RF-DETR models for robust object detection.
 The model is fine-tuned over 300 images of Robosub objects labelled with Roboflow, which have then been augmented to more than 10,000+ images.
 For the downward-facing camera, state estimation and camera intrinsics data help calculate direction vectors to detected objects, enabling rough positional estimates on the pool floor.
 By correlating the 2D bounding box detections with the 3D camera distance information, we are able to accurately infer the 3D positions of detected objects in the robot's reference frame.

 For tasks involving the grabber which require precise manipulation, a basic visual servoing setup has been implemented.
 This system leverages the real-time visual feedback from the cameras to adapt the AUV's pose dynamically, guiding the grabber to its target.
 Since this is our first year integrating a grabber, this system will need further refinements in subsequent years.
 The software team collaborated closely with the mechanical team to find a proper placement for the grabber that will ensure the grabber is within the field of view of the down camera.

 Douglas is equipped with an Inertial Measurement Unit (IMU), a Doppler Velocity Log (DVL) and a depth sensor.
-The data streams from the sensors are fused and processed by the robot_localization ROS node, which employs an Extended Kalman Filter (EKF) to provide a comprehensive and reliable estimate of the robot's current pose (position and orientation).
+In previous years, the data streams from the sensors were fused and processed by an Extended Kalman Filter (EKF).
+This year, to maximize reliability, we traded that complexity for a highly deterministic state_aggregator node.
+It fuses our Movella IMU, Waterlinked DVL A50, and depth sensor into a stable, zero-latency state estimate without the erratic jumps of a complex SLAM backend.

 Planning & Controls

-High-level mission planning is managed by a dedicated package that employs a state machine (SMACH) to effectively navigate through each competition task.
+High-level mission planning is managed by a dedicated package that employs behaviour trees to effectively navigate through each competition task.
 We construct missions based on the requirements of the competition and our strategy.
-State transitions are dynamically determined based on the outcome of the dispatched actions, allowing for adaptive and robust mission execution.
-Each possible competition run state is assigned a corresponding function, which can dispatch actions to the controls package and monitor progress of the missions.
-These missions are built on abstract movement and actions endpoints which are managed by the controls package in the backend.
+Each competition task is assigned a corresponding subtree, which can asynchronously dispatch navigation commands to the controls package via ROS2 action servers .
+These missions evaluate the environment as a discrete set of observable objects and preempts maneuvers dynamically.

 The controls and propulsion packages ensure precise AUV movement using a Proportional-Integral-Derivative (PID) Controller.
 The controls package receives target positions and orientations, which are then used in multiple PID loops to generate body-framed forces and torques.
-The propulsion package then decomposes these forces and torques into thruster Pulse Width Modulation (PWM) speeds, which are communicated to the Electronic Speed Controllers (ESCs) via a ROS-serial node.
-A significant issue we faced in Robosub'24 was mechanical drift that software struggled to compensate for.
-To address this issue, we worked with both the mechanical and electrical teams to compensate for unevenly-powered thrusters, electromagnetic interference which affects the IMU’s magnetometer and an offset to the robot’s center of mass.
-Through multiple pool tests, we were able to consistently move with limited drift.
+The propulsion package then decomposes these forces and torques into thruster Pulse Width Modulation (PWM) speeds, which are communicated to the Electronic Speed Controllers (ESCs) via a micro-ROS node.

-To facilitate the tuning of PID control loops and aid in debugging, the visualization tool Foxglove was implemented.
+To facilitate the tuning of PID control loops and debug the vision pipeline in real time, the visualization tool Foxglove was used.
 This tool provides an intuitive interface for visualizing sensor data, control inputs, and AUV behavior in real-time, greatly streamlining the process of optimizing the control system during pool testing and development.
+Peripheral layouts for monitor electrical status and sensor health were additionally implemented.

 Simulation